First Responsible Suppliers

 The meaning of First Responsible Supplier is contained in Section Five of the Container Refund Scheme Act 2022

-• Share the last 12 months of historical volume with TasRecycle within 10 business days of executing the Supply Agreement (or when the system opens)
+• Share the last 12 months of historical volume with TasRecycle within 10 business days of entering into the Supply Agreement

 What is a “Supply Agreement”?